Umuzi-org/ACN-syllabus/README.md

 Learn more about the African Coding Network here: https://www.africancoding.network/

 This syllabus is a Hugo based static site (for now).
 But on top of that, it is the configuration of our Tilde learning platform.
+You can see Tilde here: https://github.com/Umuzi-org/Tilde

 I'm sure you've heard of infrastructure-as-code, pipeline-as-code and other x-as-code things?
-We'll this is a syllabus-as-code.
-Our learning platform eats is up and turns it into cards that move across a kanban board.
+Well, this is a syllabus-as-code.
+Our learning platform eats this up and generates a bunch of trello-like cards that move across the personal Kanban boards of students using the platform.

-In order to achieve this, we need to be strict on the shape of the syllabus files.
-We have specific naming and metadata conventions that contributors need to follow.
+In order to make this work, we need to be strict on the shape of the syllabus files.
+We have very specific naming and metadata conventions that contributors need to follow.
 We'll talk more about that later.
 But let's start by getting you set up :)

 ## To clone this repo